ARIZONA

 (1863 - 1864), near Flagstaff

-A temporary encampment, believed to be located at today's Elden Spring, located four miles northeast of town.
+A temporary military encampment, believed to be located at today's Elden Spring, located four miles northeast of town.

 Camp Tuthill